 Industry Standards & Best Practices

-• ISO27001 Information security management system - covering ZTE headquarters and 23 subsidiaries globally
+• ISO27001 Information security management system: in total 27 certificates held by ZTE and its global subsidiaries

 • ISO28000 Supply chain security management system